googleinterns/e2e-convrec/README.md

 ## Download the Grouplens MovieLens dataset

-The dataset can be found at https://grouplens.org/datasets/movielens/25m/ move the ml-25m folder into data/movielens
+The dataset can be found at https://grouplens.org/datasets/movielens/25m/

+Download it, extract the ml-25m folder and move it into data/movielens

 ## Prepare MovieLens users' watch sequences